cryptid-org/gmp-detector/README.md

 # Gmp-detector

-This repository's contains a reusable script, to detect all GMP function usages in different repositories.
+This repository contains a reusable script, to detect GMP functions starting with **mpz_** in different repositories.

-In order to do that we create a simple script, which lists all the functions in a specified folder.
+To do that we create a simple script, which lists all the functions in a specified folder.

 ## Usage